TanglePay/GroupFi-Chatbox/packages/sdk/README.md

     Parameters:
     * `configs` (required): An object containing various configuration options for customizing the loading behavior of Chatbox.
       * `isBrowseMode` (required): Whether to load the Chatbox in 'Browse Mode'.
-      * `provider` (optional): A Wallet Provider is an interface that allows Chatbox to interact with the MetaMask wallet.
+      * `provider` (optional): A Wallet Provider is an interface that allows Chatbox to interact with the wallet.
 If it is in 'Browse Mode', the provider does not need to be set.
 However, if it is not in 'Browse Mode', the provider must be specified.
       * `theme` (optional): Specifies the theme style for Chatbox.
 Options include light (light theme) and dark (dark theme).
 If not provided, the default theme `light` will be used.

-    * An example of integrating Chatbox with MetaMask wallet provider and dark theme.
+    * An example of integrating Chatbox with the wallet provider and dark theme.

       ```typescript
       ChatboxSDK.loadChatbox({
         isBrowseMode: false,
-        provider: metaMaskProvider,
+        provider: provider,
         theme: 'dark'
       })
       ```